TheClayMaker/Gif-Search-Demo/README.md

 # Notes from Developer

+By default, the search will return 3 gifs.
+Users may enter the number of gifs prior to searching.

 Users may enter search queries through the search bar or the url by adding "?q={query}" as a parameter.

 Clicking on a gif will copy that gif's url to the clipboard.
 Green text will appear to confirm that the url was copied.